 If you want to, you can also access your home directory at the university (the Z drive) outside the university network, e.g. from your home computer.
 You can do this by setting up your network drive to be used from your home computer, which enables you to edit and save files in it as easily as the files on your own computer’s hard drive, provided that you have a VPN connection or are in the Eduroam network.

 Adding the network drive on your own computer

 In practice, you can do this by connecting your computer to the university network (for this, you will need a VPN connection through a client) and then telling the operating system to connect your Z drive, making it a part of the drive array.
-After this, the shortcut for your Z drive will be displayed in the My Computer window and the files on the drive can be opened and saved in the same way as when using a USB memory stick connected to the computer, for instance (see the example in the image below).
+After this, the shortcut for your Z drive will be displayed in the This PC window and the files on the drive can be opened and saved in the same way as when using a USB memory stick connected to the computer, for instance (see the example in the image below).

 Saving files in OneDrive